playcanvas/developer.playcanvas.com/content/en/getting-started.md

 #### Hosted or Local code?

 There are two main ways of writing code for PlayCanvas.
-The first and simplest is to use the PlayCanvas built-in code editor, which saves directly to our servers.
+The first and simplest is to use the PlayCanvas built-in script editor, which saves directly to the PlayCanvas servers.
 The second is to edit code in you favourite text editor and run a local web-server.

-For this tutorial we're going to stick to editing code using PlayCanvas, but for more details see our [Scripting Workflow][7] page.
+For this tutorial we're going to stick to editing code using PlayCanvas, but for more details see our [Scripting Workflow][12] page.

 First we need to create a script component and create a new script to edit.

-* Select the entity called 'Box' in the Pack Explorer.
+* Right click the entity called 'Box' in the HIERARCHY panel and select the following menu item: 'Add Component' -> 'Script'.

-* Select the following menu item: 'Entity' -> 'Add Component' -> 'script'.
+![Add Script][13]

-* In the Script section of the Attribute Editor, click the top line of the URLs field to edit the filename.
-Set the URL attribute of the script component to 'spinner.js' and hit Enter.
+* In the Script section in INSPECTOR, click the top line of the URLs field to edit the filename.
+Set the Add attribute of the script component to 'spinner.js' and hit Enter.
-* Click on the name of the script 'spinner.js' and the PlayCanvas code editor will open in a new tab.
+* Click on the name of the script 'spinner.js' and the PlayCanvas script editor will open in a new tab.

 In the code editor update the script template to match the code below (you just need to fill in the body of the update function):